National Wetland Condition Assessment:

 PHYSICAL INDICATORS

-Modifying physical features of wetlands or the surrounding area may directly or indirectly impair wetland function and diminish ecological conditions.
+Modifying physical features of wetlands or the surrounding area may impair wetland function and diminish ecological conditions.
 Observations of these physical alterations can indicate the degree of disturbance to a wetland and, ultimately, its condition.

 Field crews used checklists to document physical alterations.
-Hydrology-related alterations were observed across the assessment area and in 12 plots (100 square meters each) in the buffer area surrounding the assessment area.
-Vegetation and soil-related alterations were observed in the 12 buffer plots, as well as an additional plot at the center of the assessment area.
-For each observed alteration, EPA assigned points based on distance from the assessment area.
-A score of zero meant no alterations were observed, indicating good condition.
-A score above 50 indicated poor condition.
+Alterations were observed across the assessment area and in 12 plots (100 square meters each) in the buffer area surrounding the assessment area.

 Vegetation Removal

-Nationally, the vegetation removal stressor rating was good for 61%, fair for 34%, and poor for 3% of wetland area.
-Another 2% of wetland area was not assessed due to missing data.
+Nationally, the vegetation removal stressor rating was good for 42%, fair for 31% and poor for 26% of wetland area.
+Another 2% of wetland area was not assessed because of missing data.
+The Xeric ecoregion had the largest proportion of wetland area rated poor, at 59%.

 Vegetation Replacement